QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 **By: Michael Vogelsong**

 I've always been fascinated with learning.
 How do I learn something new?
-How does a baby figure out movement and language so quickly?
 How does a community evolve over time to better address the needs of its members - i.e., collectively learn?
-How do we gain an understanding another person's lived experiences, and gain that sense of empathy and perspective?
 What happens during that magical transition when a concept goes from foggy foresight to obvious hindsight?

 I believe that the root of learning is not about building a big database of "answers."
-Rather, it's about crafting **trains of questions** that (a) make useful new ideas obvious and natural, and (b) welcomes others into the process.
+Rather, it's about crafting **trains of evidence-based questions** that (a) make useful new ideas obvious and natural, and (b) welcomes others into the process.
 A answer is a wall; a question is an open door.

 <div style="text-align:center"><a href="https://www.questtrain.com"><img src="/assets/QuestTrainLogoGreen.png" height="128" /></a></div>